A Service Family Checklist for Moving OCONUS

 - Plan for your pets: Pets are accepted in most locations, but be sure to check out the “Shipping Pets” section on your installation’s web page to find out about registration, quarantines, vet services and for information about any breeds that may be banned.

 The resources to help with your transition are already in place.
 These include the Relocation Assistance Program, emergency financial help and the military-wide sponsorship program.

 - Contact the Relocation Assistance Program: Talking to a Relocation Assistance Program professional at your current or new installation is a great place to start planning your overseas move.
 These experts can provide information, education and resources directly– including the Far Away Places Workshop and online tools to help you navigate the moving process or connect you with additional resources such as housing, transportation, child care or the school liaison officer.

 - Consider sponsorship: A sponsor can be your very best resource for figuring out what your life will look like overseas.
 Sponsors can tell you about your new unit and life on base, as well as fill you in on cultural norms and quirky customs.
 They might even pick you up at the airport.

 - Help for kids: Kids are resilient — and military kids are more resilient than most.
 Still, it's important to prepare them for the huge change of an overseas move.
 Your current and new installations will both have the resources to help.

 - Check out Facebook: Most installations have a Facebook page that can be a wonderful source of information.
 Be sure to visit your installation’s site to get information on what’s happening in your new community.

 Embrace your new home

-Living overseas grants military families a wonderful opportunity to experience the world as very few others can.
-It's not always easy: living in a foreign country requires effort and creativity.
-But it can also be the adventure of a lifetime.
+Living overseas affords military families a wonderful opportunity to experience the world as very few others can.
+Take advantage of Military OneSource resources to make your overseas move the beginning of the adventure of a lifetime.